* ESC - close the search window

 “She was looking for genuine envy, a quiet sigh, resentment, she wanted the person who lived in an apartment purchased with her daughter’s name to admit defeat.
 She wanted everyone to admit that defeat while she, Tanya, celebrated victory.”

 Another main character is Bohdan, who has lost a wife to childbirth, leaving him a young widower raising his newborn, Ernst, alone.
-Bohdan’s child is destined to become a rescuer of abandoned animals in occupied Donetsk, a womanizer, and armchair philosopher.
-Angelina Pohutiak has a wayward daughter Thälma, who tempts fate and finally disappears from her mother’s life when Angelina gives birth to a second child at forty-two, whom she names Dina.
+Bohdan’s child is destined to become a rescuer of abandoned animals in occupied Donetsk, a womanizer and armchair philosopher.
+Angelina Pohutiak has a wayward daughter, Thälma, who tempts fate and finally disappears from her mother’s life when Angelina gives birth to a second child at 42, whom she names Dina.
 It is her younger daughter’s destiny to become not only the sole member of the third generation of a large Ukrainian family but its epicenter.
-Dina represents the love, hope, and faith of all her relatives in the prospect of a lasting peace both for their beloved Donetsk and deep within their depleted souls.
+Dina represents all her relatives’ love, hope, and faith for lasting peace to emerge in their beloved Donetsk and deep within their depleted souls.

 “Cecil the Lion Had to Die” is a novel about cataclysmic socio-political changes.
-It takes vision, an iron will, and the support of dear friends and loved ones, to be left standing when a storm of this magnitude passes.
-While the book was written before Russia’s ongoing invasion became a full-scale war, it remains relevant, particularly to the present moment.
-In Ukraine the choice of which language to use has never been a simple “black and white” matter or a binary choice between “right” and “wrong,” as the design of the English translation implies.
+It takes vision, an iron will. and the support of dear friends and loved ones to be left standing when a storm of this magnitude passes.
+While the book was written before Russia’s ongoing invasion became a full-scale war, it remains particularly relevant to the present moment.
+In Ukraine, the choice of which language to use has never been a simple “black and white” matter or a binary choice between “right” and “wrong,” as the design of the English translation implies.
 It is significant that Stiazhkina begins her novel in Russian and concludes it in Ukrainian.
 Regardless of their past choices, Ukrainians must choose their identity, let go of the past, and look toward the future.
-When it comes to ensuring the survival of the Ukrainian nation and its distinct culture, some things are not negotiable.
+Some things are non-negotiable when it comes to ensuring the survival of the Ukrainian nation and its distinct culture.

 RELATED: “There is deathly silence around me:” A Review of Nadiya Sukhorukova’s ‘Mariupol Hope’